-Flowers of the aster family usually have a central nubbly flower disk (which can be inconspicuous), usually surrounded by "petals" (rays).
+Most flowers of the aster family usually have a central nubbly flower disk (which can be inconspicuous) surrounded by "petals" (rays).
 Sunflowers are a classic example.
 If you look carefully at the thumbnail to the left (of a golden crownbeard), you'll see a few of the tiny actual flowers, which are five-pointed (the nubbles farther in are flower buds).
+A larger picture, immediately below, also shows the ray-disk structure.

 The Aster family includes both daisies and asters.
 So how do you tell them apart?
 As I learned eventually, you need to look at the phyllaries—also known as bracts—the things that make up the green cup that a flower sits in.
 In daisies, such as the one to the left, the phyllaries are long and parallel, like vertical boards in a board fence.
 In asters, the phyllaries are shorter and arranged like shingles on a roof.